 The official documentation explains

-setting as: «If enabled, don’t install built products even if deployment locations are active».
+SKIP_INSTALLsetting as: «If enabled, don’t install built products even if deployment locations are active».
 Since we’re developing the framework supposed to be distributed, we thought that it should be set to YES.
-Turns out we were wrong, and is must be set NO. Short explanation is it causes XCode to follow the deployment paths and output the framework inside the archive, so it can be picked up for anXCFramework
+Turns out we were wrong, and is must be set NO. Short explanation is it causes XCode to follow the deployment paths and output the framework inside the archive, so it can be picked up for anXCFramework.

 Conforming to all of the above prerequisites removed LLVM instruments from the final binary and hence fixes the distribution issues.